Project Management

 Agile Project Management

 We all have heard of Project Management, but what is Agile Project Management?
 This course is designed to provide beginners across all industries with a comprehensive understanding of Agile Project Management using the Scrum framework.
 We will delve into the core principles, methodologies, and practices of Scrum, equipping you with the knowledge and skills necessary to effectively manage projects in today's dynamic and fast-paced environments.
 Through a combination of interactive lectures, hands-on exercises, and real-world case studies, you will gain practical insights into the key roles of Scrum Master and Product Owner, and how they collaborate to drive project success.
 From sprint planning to retrospective meetings, you will learn the entire Scrum lifecycle and how to apply its principles.
 No Pre-req.
 (14 contact hours).
 The 14 hours counts towards the 35 course required hours for PMP. $525.
+Not eligible for waivers.

 Course Objectives: